 The hubby just dipped it in a tiny bit of mustard.
 My picky child ate them without any sauce.
 I used Cajun sausages in mine and apple chicken sausages in his and my husbands (they are not spicy).

 RECIPE AND DIRECTIONS BELOW:

-- 1 cup cauliflower, riced or ground in food processor.
+- 1 cup cauliflower riced or ground in food processor.

-- ¼ cup coconut flour, where to buy coconut flour
+- ¼ cup coconut flour where to buy coconut flour

-- 2 eggs, beaten.
+- 2 lg eggs beaten.

-- ¼ cup grated cheese of choice, (I used cheddar) * Optional, can omit for dairy free.
+- ¼ cup grated cheese of choice (I used cheddar) * Optional, can omit for dairy free.

-- 1 ½ tbsp butter, melted or coconut oil, melted.
+- 1 ½ tablespoon butter melted or coconut oil, melted.

-- ½ tsp ground mustard powder.
+- ½ teaspoon ground mustard powder.

-- ¼ tsp smoked paprika, or paprika.
+- ¼ teaspoon smoked paprika or paprika.

-- ¼ tsp sea salt.
+- ¼ teaspoon sea salt.

-- ⅛ tsp chili powder.
+- ⅛ teaspoon chili powder.

 - Dipping Options:

-- Organic mustard, (check ingredients for gluten) * optional.
+- Organic mustard (check ingredients for gluten) * optional.

-- Favorite hot sauce, I used Frank’s Red Pepper Sauce (make sure gluten free and low carb).
+- Favorite hot sauce I used Frank’s Red Pepper Sauce (make sure gluten free and low carb).

 - Preheat oven to 400 F, and line a baking sheet with parchment paper or oil a baking sheet.